-The receipt of the complaint will be acknowledged within three school working days of receipt by the addressee and the response provided as soon as possible and at least within a further fifteen school working days, unless the Headteacher has agreed a different timescale with the complainant owing to particular reasons.
+The receipt of the complaint should be acknowledged within two working days and the response provided as soon as possible and at least within a further fifteen working days, unless the Headteacher has agreed a different timescale with the complainant owing to particular reasons.

-Formal Stage 2 (Complaint heard by Chair of Governors)
+Formal Stage 2 (Complaint Heard by Chair of Governors)

-If the complainant is not satisfied with the response of the headteacher or the complaint is about the headteacher, the complainant may write to the Chair of Governors within ten school working days of receiving the response, using the form provided, to request their complaint be considered further.
-Alternatively they may contact the Clerk to the Governors to make arrangements for the form to be completed with them.
-(As detailed above requests for extensions to the above timescale will be considered in exceptional circumstances.)
+If the complainant is not satisfied with the response of the headteacher or the complaint is about the headteacher, the complainant should write to the Chair of Governors within ten working days of receiving the response, using the form provided, to request their complaint be considered further.

-The Form or any other correspondence relating to the complaint should not be sent to other governors or to the clerk to governors to be submitted to a Governing Board Meeting.
+The letter should not be sent to other governors or to the clerk to governors to be submitted to a Governing Body Meeting.
 This is because other governors may be needed if the complaint is progressed further through the formal procedure.
 To fulfil such a role they must not have had prior involvement in the complaint.

-The Chair shall acknowledge the letter within three school working days of receipt.
+The Chair should acknowledge the letter within two working days of receipt.
 (Complainants need to be aware that governors are not employees and may not receive the communication immediately.
 Likewise, envelopes marked 'private & confidential' will not be opened by others in the Chair's absence) The Chair may nominate another governor to investigate, for personal or contextual reasons.

 The Chair will review the investigation conducted at stage 1 and carry out further enquiries if required.
 Where necessary they will speak to everyone involved as soon as practicable.
-The investigation will usually be within fifteen school working days.
-(It is important to remember that governors are volunteers and may have their own work commitments.
+The investigation will usually be within fifteen working days. is important to remember that governors are volunteers and may have their own work commitments.
 Further, it is possible that the Chair may be away at the time the complaint is submitted and envelopes marked 'private & confidential' will not be opened by anyone else).
 If the complaint is about the headteacher, this will be the first formal investigation of the complaint, as it will have been directly referred to the Chair.

-A written response clearly explaining the outcome of the investigations and conclusions so that the complainant can understand the rationale for the decision should be provided within a further five school working days, unless additional time is arranged.
+A written response with the outcome of the complaint should be provided within a further five working days, unless additional time is arranged.

-Formal Stage 3 (Complaint heard by Governing Board's Complaints Panel)
+Formal Stage 3 (Complaint Heard by Governing Body's Complaints Panel)

-If the complainant is dissatisfied with the outcome of the Chair of Governor's investigation they may write to or, if writing is not possible, contact the Clerk to the Governing Board (with the school's help), within ten school working days of receiving the response.
-They need to state why they are not satisfied and request that their complaint be referred to the Complaints Panel of the Governing Board.
-(As detailed above requests for extensions to the above timescale will be considered in exceptional circumstances.)
+If the complainant is dissatisfied with the outcome of the Chair of Governor's investigation they should write to the Clerk to the Governing Body, within ten working days of receiving the response, stating why, and request that their complaint be referred to the Complaints Panel of the Governing Body.